How to get a mortgage when you’re self-employed

 FreeAgent’s unique tax timeline tells you when your next tax bill is due and how much you’ll have to pay, and your outgoing expenses and bills are also clearly visible, giving you a good opportunity to tighten the purse strings before the lender looks closely at your spending habits.

 All this information, as well as the ability to print your most important financial reports, will not only keep you organised and give you great insight into how your business is performing but will be compelling evidence for mortgage lenders of your ability to repay.

-What documents do you need to prove your income?
+What documents do you need to prove your income for mortgage purposes?